mkudija/mkudija.github.io/reading-notes/_md/2023-01-21-A Church In Crisis.md

 ## Chapter 7: Seeing and Not Seeing
 _**Summary**: We need to stop pretending that things are ok.
 Non-radical solutions may not be enough to right the ship._

-> The Church will find her essence afresh and with full conviction in that which was always at her center: faith in the triune God, in Jesus Christ, the SOn of God made man, in the presence of the Spirit until the end of the world.
+> The Church will find her essence afresh and with full conviction in that which was always at her center: faith in the triune God, in Jesus Christ, the Son of God made man, in the presence of the Spirit until the end of the world.
 (236 cf. *[[2021-07-03-Faith and the Future|Faith and the Future]]* [[bib]])

 - Preparing for the [[coming persecution]]: "None of us can be sure of what we would do under increased pressure, but unless we are cultivating the deepest relationship with the Lord possible and practicing self-denial, the acceptance of suffering, and courage and boldness in proclaiming and living the truth now, we will not be ready for the infusion of additional grace that will be needed—and given—as the pressures increase."
 (241)
 - Over-reliance on sociology and psychology leaves a false impression of determinism (244)